pschatzmann/arduino-audio-tools/examples/examples-stream/streams-url_mp3_helix-i2s/README.md

 # Streaming Radio Player

-We just play a streamed radio station which provides the audio as mp3 and output the result via I2S to an external DAC
+We just play a streamed radio station which provides the audio as mp3 and output the result via I2S to an external DAC To decode the data we use the libhelix library.

 An ESP32 was used to test this sketch.